wickedtemplates/WTBoilerplate/README.md

 ## SASS OR LESS
 ### Compile and see results:

-On your terminal white next:
+On your terminal write next:

 ```javascript
 npm run compile:scss